About this Session

 Zak Vasiliou

-Zak is currently in his second year at the Victorian College of the Arts studying a Bachelor of Fine Arts (Music Theatre).
+Zak is currently in his third year at the Victorian College of the Arts studying a Bachelor of Fine Arts (Music Theatre).
 He has been passionate about theatre for as long as he can remember, undertaking both on and offstage roles for a variety of productions.
 He has completed a Certificate IV in Commercial Dance at Gravity Dance, specialising in tap, hip hop, jazz, contemporary, ballroom and ballet.

 Zak’s choreography credits include Singin’ in the Rain JR (2017, TB Arts, Fringe Festival), A Peter Combe Extravaganza!
 (2017, Something on Saturday) and A Night on Broadway (2014, Glenunga High School).
 Zak made his professional debut with State Opera of South Australia’s production of Hansel and Gretel.
 Since then, he has played many memorable roles such as Boq in Wicked the Musical (2016, Matt Byrne Media), Mary Sunshine in Chicago (2017, Emma Knights Productions), The Tinman in The Wiz (2013, GIHS), Danny in Grease (2014, GIHS), Bert in Mary Poppins (2014, GIHS) and also appeared as a featured dancer in Thoroughly Modern Millie (2016, G&S Society of SA).